lsulibraries/LibraryBouncer/README.md

   - clone this github repository
   - cd into the APIserver directory
   - touch a file at ./BouncerAPI/access_stats.txt  (making this empty file is a necessary hack)
-  - create a file at ./BouncerAPI/user_pass.json

-    - with the text {"user": "JoeShmoe", "password": "MyOfficeIsARiver"}
+  - create a file at ./BouncerAPI/user_pass.json with the text {"user": "JoeShmoe", "password": "JoesPassword"} matching a Sirsi Workflows admin user
-    - where that user/password can log into Symphony to access Patron info

   - ```docker-compose up --build -d```
   - the webserver will be available at url {local machine url}:8000